Homicidal

 Homicidal is a 1961 American horror-thriller film produced and directed by William Castle, and starring Glenn Corbett, Patricia Breslin, Eugenie Leontovich, Alan Bunce and Jean Arless.
 The film follows a murderous woman in a small California town whose presence unearths secrets concerning a prominent local family.

-As with many of Castle's films, the film was released with a promotional gimmick—in this case, a "fright break," that allowed patrons to receive a refund if they were too scared to stay for the climax of the film.
+Like many of Castle's films, the film was released with a promotional gimmick—in this case, a "fright break," that allowed patrons to receive a refund if they were too scared to stay for the climax of the film.
+While a few reviews upon its release were mixed, it has since gained a cult following and is considered one of Castle's best films.

 Plot

-A mysterious woman named Emily (Arless) convinces the bellboy (Richard Rust) at a local hotel in Ventura, California to meet her later that day at a local justice of the peace to get married, offering him two thousand dollars in compensation.
+A mysterious woman named Emily convinces the bellboy at a local hotel in Ventura, California to meet her later that day at a local justice of the peace to get married, offering him two thousand dollars in compensation.
 Baffled by the request, he agrees.
 The two arrive at the justice of the peace's home late in the night, and pay him to marry them.
 Emily then savagely murders the justice of the peace during the ceremony, and flees.
-She later gloats to a mute, invalid elderly woman named Helga (for whom Emily is a nurse and works for a wealthy family) of her deed.
+She later gloats to a mute, elderly invalid named Helga (for whom Emily is a nurse and works for a wealthy family) of her deed.

-The police investigate the crime and learn that the nurse was given the name of a local flower shop owner Miriam Webster (Breslin), who has an alibi of the night of the murder.
+The police investigate the crime and learn that the nurse was given the name of a local flower shop owner Miriam Webster, who has an alibi of the night of the murder.
 It is revealed that Miriam and her brother Warren, who has recently returned from Denmark after the death of his last surviving parent, are heirs to Warren's father's estate.
 The two talk about how Warren's father was abusive to Warren growing up and the details of the will.
 Miriam stands to inherit the estate if Warren dies before marrying, as Warren's father was a misogynist who went out of his way to make Warren his sole heir so that only a male child of his could inherit.
-Miriam also confesses to Warren good news of her own, that she is engaged to be married to her boyfriend.
+Miriam also confesses to Warren good news of her own, that she is engaged to be married to her boyfriend Karl.

 That evening, Emily breaks into Miriam's flower shop and wrecks the store.
-She is interrupted by Miriam's boyfriend, who comes to the store because he did not know that Miriam had left early that evening.
-Miriam and her boyfriend arrive at Warren's house the next day to visit Helga and confront Emily.
+She is interrupted by Karl, who comes to the store because he did not know that Miriam had left early that evening.
+Miriam and Karl arrive at Warren's house the next day to visit Helga and confront Emily.
 Helga frantically tries to communicate with Miriam, who later finds out from Warren that Emily is actually his wife; he had hired her to take care of Helga and ultimately married her.
 Miriam later overhears Warren and Emily talking in the next room but does not see them together.